 The front panel of the switch has two sets of LEDs.
 The OK and switch error LEDs indicate the switch status.
-The link (LINK) and activity (TX/RX) Port LEDs indicate the status of the external ports.
+The link (LINK) and activity (TX/RX) LEDs indicate the status of the external ports.

-- A yellow LED on the IBM Flex System chassis is lit when a system error or event has occurred.
-To identify the error or event, check the IBM Flex System management-module event log or the switch system log. - During POST, the Power LED continuously flashes.
+- 1. A vellow LED on the IBM Flex System chassis is lit when a system error or event has occurred.
+To identify the error or event, check the IBM Flex System management-module event log or the switch system log. - 2.
+During POST, the Power LED continuously flashes.
 Additionally, all of the status LEDs and the licensed Port LEDs are lit as a visual indication they are working.
-Once POST has successfully completed, the Power LED remains on and the Error LED is off. - The blue Location LED is used to identify a ScSE when prompted by the CMM.
+Once POST has successfully completed, the Power LED remains on and the Error LED is off.